-- o TREMOLO: for setting the Tremolos on each manual. - o REVERB: for selecting the type of reverb required.
-Balance between the internal reverb and the AFC reverb (only on the version with AFC reverb). - o KEYBOARDS SETTING: for adjusting the general parameters for the manuals and the pedal board. - o INTERNAL EQUALIZER: for setting the organ's internal equalizer. - o MEMORIES: how the organ's memories work. - ANTIPH.
-OUT/EXTERNALANTIPHONAL OUTPUTS SETTING: for setting the rear outputs [ANTIPHONAL OUT]. - o AFC EFFECT CALIBRATION: automatic calibration of the AFC reverb.
+- o TREMOLO: for setting the Tremolos on each manual. - o REVERB: for selecting the type of reverb required. - KEYBOARDS SETTING: for adjusting the general parameters for the manuals and the pedal board. - o INTERNAL EQUALIZER: for setting the organ's internal equalizer. - o MEMORIES: how the organ's memories work.

-INTERNAL EQUALIZER, ANTIPHONAL OUT and AFC EFFECT CALIBRATION functions are described in the "Advanced Manual".
+The INTERNAL EQUALIZER function is described in the "Advanced Manual".

 To select the function required, place the cursor on the relative field using the [CURSOR] buttons and press [ENTER].

 Otherwise, press [EXIT] or [SET-UP] to exit the current menu and return to the main menu page.
 Instead by pressing a button in a different menu it will be possible to access directly the list of functions required.

-4.1 SETTING THE TREMOLO
+4.1 SETTING THE TREMOLOS